dragoontrick/cpsc471ProgrammingAssignment/README.md

 * You have to input **localhost** for the `<SERVER NAME>` and the **same** port number used to run the server

 Once you run these two commands on different terminals, you should be connected and be able to run the ftp commands on the client terminal: `get`, `put`, `ls`, and `quit`
+*ONLY WORKS WITH .txt FILES*
         Example output including the commands:
       ftp > ls
       Files in Server: